 When young, shrimps molt at a faster rate than their adult counterparts.
 They’ll usually outgrow their shell in 1-2 weeks and molt right after.

 Therefore, it’s vital to fortify their diet with food rich in protein and calcium.

 Conclusion on Do Ghost Shrimp Eat Fish Poop

 As bottom feeders, ghost shrimps will eat almost anything that finds its way to the base of the tank.
 As scavengers, they also love to scrounge on dead and decaying materials, besides demolishing the algae.

-When it comes to fish poop, ghost shrimps eat it as well but aren’t too keen about it.
+When it comes to fish poop, ghost shrimps eat it as well but aren’t too keen on it.
 Ghost shrimps will seldom directly eat the fresh poop.

-Usually, they’ll eat poop only after it has been turned to bio-film due to the tank’s parameters.
+Usually, they’ll eat poop only after it has been turned into bio-film due to the tank’s parameters.

-However, fish waste is high on ammonia, which can be detrimental to your shrimp’s health.
+However, fish waste is high in ammonia, which can be detrimental to your shrimp’s health.